-Conference for anyone growing or starting a software business.
-Speakers in past years included Rand Fishkin from Moz, Steli Efti from Close.io and Bridget Harris from YouCanBookMe.
+Conference for anyone past the starting stage and looking to grow their software business.
+Derek Sivers (founder of CD Baby) was speaking in 2019.
+Speakers in past years have included Rand Fishkin from Moz, Steli Efti from Close.io and Bridget Harris from YouCanBookMe.

 WWDC: Apple Worldwide Developers Conference

 The official Apple conference for Mac & iOS Developers.
-In 2017, Apple is moving the conference from San Francisco to San Jose.
+Since 2017, Apple has moved the conference from San Francisco to San Jose.
 Tickets to WWDC are now only available via random drawing.

 Craft & Commerce